3rd WIENER KLASSIK

 Registration Requirements

-1- Application form >>> Apply!
+1- Completed application form (with proof of payment) >>> Apply!
 "Please make sure to complete the registration fee payment before submitting the application form."

 2- Passport or ID copy (with photo)